Mokru/VM-Creator/README.md

   - currently the script will look in a fixed drive for ISOs.
 Change this in the script if needed (Variable name $path in the $Validate click event)
 - Fill in the fields as required
 - Max RAM and HD both convert to accurate representation ("1" GB will result in 1024MB of RAM or storage)
 - VHDX location will create folder on the server if required.
-If the folder exists nothing will be overwritten (MD $VMloc)
+If the folder exists nothing will be overwritten unless conflicting file names exist (MD $VMloc)
-- ISO location must be on the host server
+- ISO and VHDX location must be on the host server
 - once all fields are set and you have validated the host click "Create"

 Now if nothing has exploded or combusted you should have a VM running with your requested settings.
 This is where in the future I want a feature to scan the VM host for a succesful creation.
 Currently the way to confirm action is by running a remote scan cmdlet by hand or by remoting and visually confirming.